buildbot/buildbot/master/docs/relnotes/index.rst

 - Worker authentication is now delayed via a DeferredLock until Buildbot configuration is finished.
 This fixes UnauthorizedLogin errors during buildbot restart (:issue:`3462`).
+- Fixes python3 encoding issues with Windows Service (:issue:`3796`)

 Features
 --------

 - new :ref`badges` plugin which reimplement the buildbot eight png badge system.
+- In progress worker control API.
+Worker can now be stopped and paused using the UI.
+  Note that there is no UI yet to look the status of those actions (:issue:`3429`).
 - Make maximum number of builds fetched on the builders page configurable.
 - Include `context` in the log message for `GitHubStatusPush`
 - On 'Builders' page reload builds when tags change.